 My hatred of rental cars is a weird quirk that I probably should have outgrown by now, but I truly despise the entire process.
 Also, after selling my car when I moved to Chicago seven years ago, driving isn’t a totally intuitive process for me anymore.
 Add that to the fact that my dad has drilled in me an extreme sense of caution when dealing with ANY type of insurance or potential disaster, and I’m kind of a mental wreck when I walk up to the rental counter.

-But it was important to me to be able to hike Torrey Pines in San Diego, and to that end, renting a car just made the most sense.
+But it was important to me to be able to hike Torrey Pines in San Diego, and renting a car just made the most sense.
 And so to that end, I reluctantly made a Hotwire reservation and tried (and failed) to understand the benefits I get with my travel credit card.

 I was still a little more tense during the rental and driving times than I would like, but I’m weirdly proud that I handled this minor adult task without asking my travel partner to cover it (as is my normal MO).
 Without anyone else to share responsibilities, you might surprise yourself with what you can do on your own.